Trains collide in southern Egypt, killing at least 32

-CAIRO (AP) — Two trains collided on Friday in southern Egypt, causing three passenger cars to flip over, killing at least 32 people and leaving at least 66 injured, health authorities said.
+CAIRO (AP) — Two trains collided on Friday in southern Egypt, apparently after someone activated the emergency brakes, killing at least 32 people and leaving at least 66 injured, Egyptian authorities said.

 Dozens of ambulances rushed to the scene in the southern province of Sohag, according to a statement by Egypt’s heath ministry.
-At least 50 wounded were transferred to four nearby hospitals.
+At least 50 wounded were transferred to nearby hospitals.

-Egypt’s Railway Authorities issued another statement saying the accident happened when someone activated the emergency brakes of a passenger train that had been headed to the Mediterranean city of Alexandria.
-The breaks caused it to stop abruptly and be struck from behind by another incoming train.
+Egypt’s Railway Authorities said the accident happened when someone activated the emergency brakes of a passenger train that was headed to the Mediterranean city of Alexandria.
+The train stopped abruptly and was struck from behind by another train.
 The collision caused two cars from the first train to flip over.

 Local media displayed videos from the scene showing flipped cars with passengers trapped inside and surrounded by rubble.
 Some victims seemed unconscious, while others could be seen bleeding.
 Bystanders carried bodies and laid them out on the ground near the site.